Frequently Asked Questions

 A Bitcoin wallet is a software application or a physical device used to store, manage, and interact with your Bitcoin holdings.
 It allows you to send, receive, and monitor your Bitcoin transactions securely.
 While bitcoins themselves exist on the blockchain and are associated with public and private cryptographic keys, a wallet provides a user-friendly interface to access and control these keys.

-What is a Mining Grid?
+What is Mining Grid?

 Mining Grid is a network of connected Spots.
 It assigns Racers specific positions by assigning them Spots in the Mining Grid.
 This ensures that all Racers have an equal opportunity to contribute and receive their fair share of rewards.

-Who are the Racers?
+Who are Racers?

 Are all registered users or participants inside of the Mining Grid.

-What dose RACE stand for?
+What does RACE stand for?

 Stands for “Redistributed Assets Coordination Ecosystem” the name of the innovative business method used in the Mining Race System.